Matt Vierling Player Props: Tigers vs. White Sox

 Matt Vierling At The Plate

-- Vierling is batting .253 with six doubles, four home runs and nine walks.
+- Vierling has six doubles, four home runs and 10 walks while hitting .253.

-- Vierling is batting .400 with one homer during his last games and is riding a seven-game hitting streak.
+- Vierling enters this game on a eight-game hitting streak.
+In his last outings, he's hitting .400 with one homer.

-- Vierling has reached base via a hit in 24 games this year (of 42 played), and had multiple hits in nine of those games.
+- Vierling has picked up a hit in 25 of 43 games this year, with multiple hits nine times.

+- He has homered in 9.3% of his games this year, and 2.4% of his plate appearances.

-- In 16.7% of his games this year, Vierling has driven in at least one run.
-In four of those games (9.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- Vierling has had an RBI in seven games this season (16.3%), including four multi-RBI outings (9.3%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.